Substance Use

 When anger goes unchecked, it becomes a toxin for you and your entire social ecosystem.
 This emotional volatility can manifest in harmful ways, putting the people you care about at risk for both overt and covert forms of aggression — be it domestic abuse, blatant acts of hostility, or even the subtle chill of passive aggression.

-Such a toxic atmosphere can imprint lasting emotional scars on your loved ones, leading them down their own paths of psychological strain, including heightened stress, anxiety, or depression.
+Such a toxic atmosphere can imprint lasting emotional scars on your loved ones and family members, leading them down their own paths of psychological strain, including heightened stress, anxiety, or depression.

 Thus, your uncontrolled anger can be likened to an emotional contagion, infecting not just your mental landscape but everyone in your orbit.